Skip to main content

 Why It Matters.
 Our securities markets are already viewed as unfair and rigged in many ways, and a ruling that immunizes a broad swath of market manipulation schemes is the last thing that investors or the markets really need.
 That’s why we urged the Tenth Circuit to reverse the district court and allow the claims to be heard.
 The court heard oral argument on February 9, 2023, but it has yet to issue a decision.

-SEC DEFEATS CHALLENGE TO NASDAQ’S RULE REQUIRING TRANSPARENCY ABOUT DIVERSITY ON CORPORATE BOARDS – Alliance for Fair Board Recruitment v.
+SEC DEFEATS CHALLENGE TO NASDAQ’S RULE REQUIRING TRANSPARENCY ABOUT DIVERSITY ON CORPORATE BOARDS, BUT THE FULL FIFTH CIRCUIT AGREES TO RECONSIDER THE CASE– Alliance for Fair Board Recruitment v.
 SEC, No. 21-60626 (5th Cir.) (decided Oct.
 18, 2023) – Challengers lose bid to nullify the SEC’s approval of a new rule issued by the NASDAQ that helps investors select companies for investment and also advances the cause of social justice.
+However, the court agreed to hear the case “en banc.”

 The Issue.
 The NASDAQ is a major national stock exchange that lists over 3,000 company stocks.
 It took a major step forward on the social justice front by issuing a new rule that would require each company listed on the exchange to publicly disclose the self-identified gender, racial, and LGBTQ+ status of each member of the company’s board of directors.
 The rule also requires each listed company to have, or explain why it does not have, at least two members of its board who are diverse, including at least one director who self-identifies as female and at least one director who self-identifies as an underrepresented minority or LGBTQ+.